"Pwede ba gyud mag-atiman og baboy sa gamay nga bakuran?" (Can you really raise pigs in a small yard?)

 Keeping the Peace with Neighbors

 Legal compliance is necessary but not sufficient.
 Even farmers who meet every ordinance requirement face complaints if neighbors are unhappy.
-Practical tips:
+A few things that help:

 - Inform your immediate neighbors before you start.
 A brief conversation goes a long way.